OmdenaAI/Berlin-Chapter-Challenge-Waste-Management/src/data/clean data/Hazardous Waste/README.md

 To Translate: None

-Hazardous Waste-producers-amount of waste given to disposal companies-years
+**Hazardous Waste-producers-amount of waste given to disposal companies-years.csv**

 Table 32151-0004